 Government fails Nature again, rejecting call for grouse shooting ban

-The government reveals it has no plans to ban driven grouse shooting, despite admitting that evidence shows it is linked to raptor persecution
+Despite admitting that evidence shows it is linked to raptor persecution and habitat destruction

 The government has rejected a call from the Wild Justice team to ban driven grouse shooting.
 In a parliamentary petition, the Wild Justice founders said a ban was needed because the practice is "bad for people, the environment and wildlife."
 In response, the government revealed that it has "no plans" to ban driven grouse shooting, despite acknowledging that evidence shows it is linked to raptor persecution.

 Wild Justice's Chris Packham, Ruth Tingay, and Mark Avery, started the petition in late 2024.
-In it, they presented multiple reasons for banning driven grouse shooting.
+In it, they presented multiple reasons for banning driven grouse shooting, all of which Protect the Wild has covered in numerous posts (see eg OPINION: There's nothing 'glorious' about killing grouse).
 They highlighted that management of grouse moors involves the intentional burning of moorland, which "contributes to climate breakdown."
 Management practices also include land draining that "leads to flooding and erosion," they added.

-Further, grouse moor management involves the "wholesale extermination of predators," the Wild Justice team stressed.
+Further, grouse moor management involves the "wholesale extermination of predators," as we have pointed out many times.
 This persecution occurs to ensure that grouse are not predated by other wild animals, as the industry wants as many of them around as possible for people to shoot.
 But this has a "disastrous impact" on ecosystems, the petition warned.
 It pointed to "the criminal practice of raptor persecution" as another issue, which is consistently linked to the shooting industry.

 However, the Department for Environment, Food and Rural Affairs (DEFRA) rejected the idea of a ban, despite grouse shooting's harms.
 It said: